-- $\bullet \ To familiarize the basic DC and AC network sused in electrical and electronic circuits.$ - To explain the concepts of electrical machines and their characteristics. - To introduce the importance of transformers in transmission and distribution of electric power. - To impart the knowledge about the characteristics, working principles and applications of semiconductor diodes, metal Oxide semiconductor field effect transistors (MOSFETs). - ToexposebasicconceptsandapplicationsofOperationalAmplifierandconfigurations.
+- TofamiliarizethebasicDCandACnetworksusedinelectrical and electronic circuits. - To explain the concepts of electrical machines and their characteristics. - To introduce the importance of transformers in transmission and distribution of electric power. - To impart the knowledge about the characteristics, working principles and applications of semiconductor diodes, metal Oxide semiconductor field effect transistors (MOSFETs). - Toexposebasicconcepts and applications of Operational Amplifier and configurations.

-UNITI
+UNITI 10L